-$0 \times 55$ , transmitted from left to right.
-For reception, this field is always stripped from the incoming frame, before the data is passed to the user.
+$0 \ge 55$ , transmitted from left to right.
+For reception, this field is always stripped from the incoming frame, before the data is passed to you.

 Some applications use the time occupied by the preamble bytes to send network information around without overhead.
 This is supported by the custom preamble mode in the MAC core.